mkramlich/latlearn/README.md

 The Full Story

-For more complex examples, features and permutations see `./example-app1.go` and use `./buildrun.sh` to run it.
+For more complex examples, features and permutations see `./example-app{1,2}.go` and use `./buildrun.sh` to build and run them.

 Extracted from it's author's "slartboz.go" file, originally, on 2023 Sep 10, from the private/closed-source Slartboz game's source tree.
 It was homegrown there in order to meet that game's early goals/needs for: